-Inpatient units for Child and Adolescent, Rehabilitation and Geriatric Evaluation and Management (GEM) will be located on level two, alongside the Central Sterilising Service Unit (CSSU) which services the perioperative suite on the level below.
+Inpatient units for Child and Adolescent, Rehabilitation and Geriatric Evaluation and Management (GEM) will be located on level two, alongside the Central Sterilising Service Unit (CSSU).

 Level three

 Located on level three will be the Critical Care Unit, one of the medical inpatient units and the Clinical Information Unit.